markdbenson/dapper/README.md

 Dapper was created to easily build static websites and has three goals:

-1. Awkwardly Simple.
+1. **Simple**.
 Gets out of the way so you can write your content and develop your templates.
 No hassle, simple, and straight-forward.

-2. Painfully Stylish.
+2. **Static**.
 Content is written in Markdown, templates are written in Liquid.
-No re-inventing the wheel.
+Dapper combines the two and creates a static website based on your instructions.

-3. Righteously Pragmatic.
+3. **Pragmatic**.
 Built for pragmatists by a pragmatist.
 The easy things are easy, and the hard things are possible.
-First and foremost, Dapper was engineered for supreme utility.

-The remainder of this document defines how to install Dapper, how to get started, and where to start for exploring advanced topics and techniques.
+The remainder of this document defines how to install Dapper, write posts and pages, develop templates, and create awesome static sites.

 ## Quick Start Guide